ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+And throw a cruel sunshine on a fool. —Armstrong.
+Live well, how long or short, permit to heaven— —Milton.
+They who forgive most shall be most forgiven. —Bailey.
+Sin may be clasped so close we cannot see its face— —French
+Vile intercourse where virtue has no place, — Somerville.
+Then keep each passion down, however dear; —Thomson.
+Thou pendulum betwixt a smile and tear: —Byron.
+Her sensual snares let faithless pleasure lay, —Smollett.
 With craft and skill to ruin and betray. —Crabbe.
 Soar not too high to fall, but stoop to rise, —Majwingrer.
 We masters grow of all that we despise. —Crowley.